Getting Around

 Aruba International

-The airport is located two miles (3km) southeast of Oranjestad.
+The airport lies about two miles (3 km) southeast of Oranjestad.

 Aruba International (AUA)